Frequently Asked Questions

 How long can I finance the property?

 The length of the loan (time to pay-off) depends on the purchase price.
-The following rules apply:
+Ask us and we can discuss what would work for you.

 How low can I expect my monthly payment to be?